lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Since the Energy cost for popular contracts can vary between maintenance periods, it is crucial to set an appropriate `fee_limit` for transactions.

-<a id="staking-on-tron"></a>
+<a id="staking-on-linda"></a>
-## Staking on TRON
+## Staking on LINDA

 ### How to Stake for System Resources

-On the TRON network, staking TRX is the unified mechanism for obtaining the three core resources: Energy, Bandwidth, and TRON Power (TP).
+On the LINDA network, staking LIND is the unified mechanism for obtaining the three core resources: Energy, Bandwidth, and LINDA Power (LP).

 #### How to Stake

   * **HTTP API:** Call the `wallet/freezebalancev2` endpoint.
-  * **Smart Contract:** Use the [Stake 2.0 Solidity API](https://developers.tron.network/docs/stake-20-solidity-api) within a contract.
+  * **Smart Contract:** Use the [Stake 2.0 Solidity API](https://developers.linda.network/docs/stake-20-solidity-api) within a contract.

-When you unstake, the corresponding resources (Energy/Bandwidth) and TP are released and reclaimed simultaneously.
+When you unstake, the corresponding resources (Energy/Bandwidth) and LP are released and reclaimed simultaneously.

 ### How to Delegate Resources

-After an account obtains Energy or Bandwidth through staking, it can choose to delegate these resources to other TRON accounts.
+After an account obtains Energy or Bandwidth through staking, it can choose to delegate these resources to other LINDA accounts.
 This allows accounts with a surplus of resources to help those with insufficient resources complete transactions.

 **Delegation Rules and Key Restrictions**

 Before delegating, you must understand the following key rules:

   * **Delegable Resources:** Only Energy and Bandwidth can be delegated.
-TP cannot.
+LP cannot.
   * **Source of Resources:** Only available resources obtained through Stake 2.0 are eligible for delegation.
   * **Recipient:** The recipient must be an activated external account, not a contract address.